top of page

 Getting the Details Right for a Lasting Repair

 A successful solenoid replacement is about more than just swapping parts.
-A few key details ensure your repair lasts.
+A few key details ensure your repair holds up through Lubbock's hot summers and occasional hard freezes.

 Proper Torque on Connections